Leutnant Edmund.

 Cordite powder bags to fit into the shell case.

 Artillery Obs.
-Lt Ferking.
+Lt Frerking.
 Corporal Hein Serverloh.

 1./352 at Houtteville

-Feld-Batterie nördl. von Houtteville 1., Artillerie-Regiment 352, 4 x 10.5cm FH18 guns.
+Field Batterie nördl. von Houtteville 1., Artillerie-Regiment 352, 4 x 10.5cm FH18 guns.

 10.5 cm FH18.